MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 - **State noise precision** (only for dynamical systems)
   - `priors.a_alpha`: prior shape for the state noise precision $$\alpha$$
   - `priors.b_alpha`: prior rate for the state noise precision $$\alpha$$
-- **noise covariance matrices**
+- **Noise precision matrices**
-  - `priors.iQy`: prior covariance for the measurement noise (only for gaussian data sources)
+  - `priors.iQy`: prior precision matrices for the measurement noise (only for gaussian data sources)
-  - `priors.iQx`: prior covariance for the state noise (only for stochastic systems)
+  - `priors.iQx`: prior precision matrices for the state noise (only for stochastic systems)

 If left unspecified, the `priors` structure is filled in with defaults (typically, i.i.d. zero-mean and unit-variance Gaussian densities, except for $$\sigma$$ and $$\alpha$$).
 For example, setting: